There have been 63 monarchs of England and Britain spread over a period of approximately 1200 years.

 EDWARD IV 1461- 1483

 He was the son of Richard Duke of York and Cicely Neville, and not a popular king.
 His morals were poor (he had many mistresses and had at least one illegitimate son) and even his contemporaries disapproved of him.
-Edward had his rebellious brother George, Duke of Clarendon, murdered in 1478 on a charge of treason.
+Edward had his rebellious brother George, Duke of Clarence, murdered in 1478 on a charge of treason.
 During his reign the first printing press was established in Westminster by William Caxton.
 Edward died suddenly in 1483 leaving two sons aged 12 and 9, and five daughters.

 EDWARD V 1483 – 1483

-Edward was actually born in Westminster Abbey, were his mother Elizabeth Woodville had sought sanctuary from Lancastrians during the Wars of the Roses.
+Edward was actually born in Westminster Abbey, where his mother Elizabeth Woodville had sought sanctuary from the Lancastrians during the Wars of the Roses.
 The eldest son of Edward IV, he succeeded to the throne at the tender age of 13 and reigned for only two months, the shortest-lived monarch in English history.
-He and his brother Richard were murdered in the Tower of London - it is said on the orders of his uncle Richard Duke of Gloucester.
+He and his brother Richard were murdered in the Tower of London – it is said on the orders of his uncle Richard Duke of Gloucester.
 Richard (III) declared The Princes in the Tower illegitimate and named himself rightful heir to the crown.

 RICHARD III 1483 – 1485 End of the Wars of the Roses